SleekDB/docs/2.2/query-builder.md

 ## orderBy()

 Works as the ORDER BY clause of SQL.
 With this method you can sort the result.
-At the moment the result can just be sorted by one field.
+You can use this method to sort the result by one or multiple fields.

 ```php
 function orderBy( array $criteria): QueryBuilder